Kronos-Integration/service/README.md

 Takes attribute values from config parameters and copies them over to the object.
-Copying is done according to configurationAttributes Which means we loop over all configuration attributes and then for each attribute decide if we use the default, call a setter function or simply assign the attribute value
+Copying is done according to configurationAttributes.
+Which means we loop over all configuration attributes. and then for each attribute decide if we use the default, call a setter function or simply assign the attribute value.

 #### Parameters